-Dāt creates bite-sized cakes sweetened naturally with one of the world’s oldest traveling fruits, dates.
-Each flavor of Dat transports the consumer to a different global destination.
+Dāt creates travel themed bite-sized cakes sweetened with one of the world’s oldest traveling fruits, dates.

 DISCIPLINES